GeoscienceAustralia/ptha/ptha_access/README.md

 given that for risk management purposes the tsunami inundation is of most interest.
 The key reason for developing an 'offshore' PTHA is that it provides essential input input data to support the high-resolution models required for tsunami risk management.
-The tsunami scenarios and associated exceedance rates provided in this PTHA will be used as 'boundary conditions' to drive the site-specific high resolution tsunami inundation models.
+The tsunami scenarios and associated exceedance-rates provided in this PTHA will be used as 'boundary conditions' to drive the site-specific high resolution tsunami inundation models.

 # Obtaining detailed information on earthquake events, tsunami initial conditions, and wave time-series

 For every event in our analysis we provide earthquake information, tsunami initial conditions, and wave time-series at every hazard point.
-Combined with the exceedance rate modelling, such inputs can be used to drive local scale tsunami hazard assessments (i.e. studies which model tsunami inundation).
+Combined with the exceedance-rate modelling, such inputs can be used to drive local scale tsunami hazard assessments (i.e. studies which model tsunami inundation).

 To access these results the user needs to interact with our files via the NCI